-If a student has not paid for five or more previous meals, the school will:

-- (1) Determine determine whether the student is categorically eligible for free meals. ; - (2) If no application has been submitted for the student to determine his or her eligibility for free or reduced-price meals, make no fewer than two attempts to contact the student's parent or guardian to have him or her submit an application.; ; and - (3) Have a A principal, assistant principal, or school counselor contact the parent or guardian for the purpose of: - (a) Offering to offer assistance with completing an application to determine the student's eligibility for free or reduced-price meals, ; - (b) Determining determine whether there are any household issues that may prevent the student from having sufficient funds for school meals; and - (e) Offering offer any other appropriate assistance.
+If a student has not paid for five or more previous meals, the school will determine whether the student is categorically eligible for free meals.
+If no application has been submitted for the student to determine his or her eligibility for free or reduced-price meals, make no fewer than two attempts to contact the student's parent or guardian to have him or her submit an application.
+A principal, assistant principal, or school counselor contact the parent or guardian to offer assistance with completing an application to determine the student's eligibility for free or reduced-price meals or determine whether there are any household issues that may prevent the student from having sufficient funds for school meals; and offer any other appropriate assistance.